nxskok/pasias/docs/22-thingy.md

-I think the matrix of standardized values is small enough to look at all  of, particularly if I round off the values to a small number of decimals, and, as I did, shrink it a bit.
+I think the matrix of standardized values is small enough to look at all  of, particularly if I round off the values to a small number of decimals.
 (Note that the means and SDs appear at the bottom as "attributes".)